-This machine has been designed in accordance with ANSI B71.1-2017.
+The following instructions are from ANSI standard B71.1-2017.

 This product is capable of amputating hands and feet and of throwing objects.
-Always follow all safety instructions to avoid serious personal injury or death.
+Always follow all safety instructions to avoid serious personal injury.

 - Read and understand the contents of this Operator's Manual before starting the engine. - Keep bystanders and children away. - Do not allow children or untrained people to operate or service the machine.
 Allow only people who are responsible, trained, familiar with the instructions, and physically capable to operate or service the machine. - Do not operate the machine near drop-offs, ditches, embankments, water, or other hazards, or on slopes greater than 15°. - Do not put your hands or feet near moving components of the machine. - Do not operate the machine without all guards, safety switches, and other safety protective devices in place and functioning properly. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operator's position.
 Allow the machine to cool before servicing, adjusting, fueling, cleaning, or storing it.